 “How have you been doing?”

 Kokumo breathed deeply.
-“No. But you belonged to another man and the hurt I went through was unbearable.”
+“No. But you belonged to another man and the hurt I went through was unbearable.
+My heart was sore and broken.”

-“And you thought I would cope better by refusing to have anything to do with me, right?”
+“And you thought I would cope better by refusing to have anything to do with me, right?
+Or you thought your heart was the only one being trampled upon?”

 “No Ajoke, but there wasn’t much I could do.”